You Save

 Not always.
 If your total deductions (HRA + 80C + 80D + home loan) exceed approximately ₹5 lakh, Old Regime may save more.
 The breakeven depends on your income level.
 Use this calculator to compare with your actual numbers.

-July 31, 2027 for most individuals.
+For AY 2026-27 (income earned in FY 2025-26), July 31, 2026 for most individuals.
 This covers ITR-1 and ITR-2.
-Business income (ITR-3, ITR-4) has a deadline of August 31, 2027.
-If tax audit is required, the deadline is October 31, 2027.
+Business income (ITR-3, ITR-4, non-audit) has a deadline of August 31, 2026.
+If a tax audit is required, the deadline is October 31, 2026.

 You will pay a late filing penalty of ₹5,000 under Section 234F.
 If your income is below ₹5 lakh, the penalty is reduced to ₹1,000.
 You also lose the ability to carry forward capital losses to future years.